ICOMOS Canada is proud to present its new Field Guide to Tactical Heritage Urbanism.

 Broadening our collective understanding of “heritage” can contribute to developing stronger models of citizen participation in the decision-making and management processes applied to our cultural environment.
 This way, heritage may act as a source of social cohesion and facilitate mutual understanding.
 Hence the concept of Tactical Heritage Urbanism, that is promoted as a collection of generally low-cost, temporary initiatives by citizens intended to reveal, acknowledge, and celebrate the multiplicities of experiences and stories that emerge from communities.

 The Field Guide to Tactical Heritage Urbanism is a record of the discussions initiated at this event, and should be used as a resource to prolong the conversation.
-You can read it by clicking below or directly download the pdf HERE.
+You can read it by clicking below.